nus-cs2103-AY2122S2/ip/docs/README.md

 `Alfred` uses emojis to make the user interface more readable.
 Here is a legend for reference.

-### Find tasks by keywords

-`Alfred` allows you to find a task by using a matching keyword.
-Think of it as a quick (internal) google to find tasks with similar names.

 #### Task types
 * 📚 `ToDo`
 * 📆 `Event`